willsowerbutts/unacpm/README.txt

 the first "foreign" partition.
 If you've left unpartitioned space at the start of the disk, it will use this.
 If you've created a "protective" partition to stop other operating systems writing to this space, make sure it is type 0x05 or 0x0F so that UNA CP/M ignores it rather than regarding it as "foreign".
+If you use CP/M-68 you may wish to use the partition type 0x52 as described above so that CP/M-68, RomwBW and UNA CP/M can all access the same filesystems on one disk.

  * You have a disk that you use with RomWBW and you want to use a type 0x32 partition to contain your data: